tdmalone/dynamodb-copy/README.md

 5. From the DynamoDB console on your source table, select the _Triggers_ tab, and click _Create trigger_, following the prompts
 6. Add a row to your source table and see how it goes!

+There's also another optional feature - data enrichment for each copied row.
+This is handled by `enrich.py`.
+The version here has my own custom data enrichments; feel free to use it as a template to make your own.
+You can also just leave the file out and everything will work without it.

 ## Feedback, improvements, suggestions...

 ...are all welcome.
 [Log an issue](https://github.com/tdmalone/dynamodb-copy/issues/new) or send a PR.